ELIXIR-IIB-training/website/_posts/2019-05-07-SingleCell-Pozzuoli.md

 [www.tigem.it](http://www.tigem.it)

 ## Registration fee: 600€
 Registration fee includes accommodation for three nights (May 7-9, double or triple occupancy), course material, coffee breaks and lunches.
 A maximum of **25** candidates will be accepted in the course.
 Priority will be given to candidates from ELIXIR-IIB member institutions (see the list at the bottom) and ELIXIR nodes.
-Incomplete applications or applications for only parts of the course will not be accepted.
-The requirement for this course is an advanced knowledge on RNA-sequencing<br>
+Incomplete applications or applications for only parts of the course will not be accepted.<br>
 <br>
 ## Selection criteria
+The requirement for this course is an advanced knowledge on RNA-sequencing.
 Participants will be selected based on a solid background in RNA sequencing theory and practice.
 Applicants with a dataset ready to be analyzed in their own research project will be given priority.
 <br>
 <br>